Onyedikareal/cd0157-Server-Deployment-and-Containerization/README.md

 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
-The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.
+The built-in Flask server is adequate for local development, but not production, so production-ready [Gunicorn](https://gunicorn.org/) server was used when deploying the app.

 ## Prerequisites

 * Docker Desktop - Installation instructions for all OSes can be found <a href="https://docs.docker.com/install/" target="_blank">here</a>.
-* Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.
+* Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a>.
 * Code editor: You can <a href="https://code.visualstudio.com/download" target="_blank">download and install VS code</a> here.
 * AWS Account
 * Python version between 3.7 and 3.9.
 Check the current version using: